FaFre/weblibre-docs-legacy/content/Bangs.md

 title: Bangs
 draft: false
 ---
-**Bangs** are shortcuts that let you search directly on other websites without the need of a third party search engine.
-Bangs redirect you straight to that site's search results.
+**Bangs** are powerful shortcuts that allow you to search directly on other websites, bypassing the need for a third-party search engine.
+By using a bang, you are taken straight to the search results page of your chosen site.
 There are **thousands of bangs available** for popular websites and services.